aliciaguerra/CPlusPlusforDummies/CPPInterviewQuestions.md

 - private: Members declared as private are accessible only within the same class and they cannot be accessed outside the class they are declared.
 - public: Members declared as public are accessible from anywhere.
-- protected: Members declared as protected cannot be accessed from outside the class in
+- protected: Members declared as protected cannot be accessed from outside the class except a child class.
+This access specifier has significance in the context of inheritance.

+5. What are the basic concepts of OOP?
+- Encapsulation: Encapsulation is the mechanism by which data associated operations/methods are bound together and thus hide the data from the outside world.
+It's also called data hiding.